Trepang2: Development

 Developer Trepang Studios is based in Vancouver, Canada.
 Development started in 2016 as a hobby project to learn the Unreal Engine.
 The team grew from being a single person to four members after posting public demos.
-Stealth and bullet time were not originally part of the game's design.
-They were added later to balance the difficulty.
-Some of the enemy dialogue was also added to give players a fair chance to react to enemy tactics, such as flanking.
+Stealth and bullet time mechanics were not originally part of the game's design, but were added later to balance the difficulty.
+Some enemy dialogue was also added to better allow players to react to enemy tactics, such as flanking or grenades.
 Team17 released it for Windows on June 21, 2023.
 Ports to the Xbox Series X/S and PlayStation 5 were released on October 2, 2023.